-Built in 1976, by Equitable shipbuilding of Madisonville, Louisiana (hull #1660) as the Toya Alario for Theriot Offshore of Golden Meadow, Louisiana.
+Built in 1976, by Equitable shipbuilding of Madisonville, Louisiana (hull #1660) as the Toya Alario for Nolty J. Theriot Offshore Incorporated of Golden Meadow, Louisiana.

-The tug was originally designed for handling Oil Rigs in the North Sea but was acquired by the Marathon Petroleum Corporation of Findlay, Ohio where she was renamed as the Patrica E.
+In 1980, the tug was acquired by the Marathon Petroleum Corporation of Findlay, Ohio.
+Where she was renamed as the Patrica E.

-In the 1990's the unit was acquired by the Eklof Marine Corporation of Staten Island, New York where she was renamed as the Rebel.
+In 1993, the unit was acquired by the Eklof Marine Corporation of Staten Island, New York.
+Where she was renamed as the Rebel.

-However, in 1993 the Eklof Marine Corporation was acquired by K-Sea Transportation of New York where she retained her name.
-Her barge was renamed as the DBL 152.
+In 1998, the Eklof Marine Corporation was acquired by the K-Sea Transportation Partnership of East Brunswick, New Jersey.
+Where the tug retained her name.
+And, her barge was renamed as the DBL 152.

 On November 10th, 2005 the unit was transiting the Gulf of Mexico when it struck a submerged non-producing platform the West Cameron 229A.
 The platform had been used to support pipeline inspection and operation.

-The Rebel returned to service despite the incident.
-She was eventually outfitted with a JAK coupler system and now services K-Sea's JAK equipped 100,000 bbl barges.
+The Rebel returned to service following the incident.
+But, was outfitted with a JAK coupler system.

 In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.